gregoryjscott/portfolio/packages/www/projects/nuggets.md

 In 2024, the project evolved from a personal tool into a formal research initiative.
 In collaboration with my fiancée, the app was rebuilt for a master’s degree capstone study on the effectiveness of microlearning for adult Spanish learners.
 This research version is available in the [App Store](https://apps.apple.com/us/app/nuggets-language-learning/id6477367353) and [Play Store](https://play.google.com/store/apps/details?id=education.futuristic.nuggets).

 More recently, we added English lessons to help learners study for the U.S. Naturalization Test and obtain their citizenship.
-This marks the first step in the app’s next evolution, using AI to create a truly personalized learning journey.
-It will dynamically generate a curriculum tailored to each learner’s unique goals and interests, continuously assess fluency, and adapt to their progress.
+This marks the first step in the app’s next evolution: using AI to create a truly personalized learning journey.
+The upcoming version generates a curriculum tailored to each learner’s unique goals and interests, continuously assesses fluency, and adapts to their progress.

 ## Key Takeaway